 Dayaj'a' should never mean, "Did he/she/it understand?".
 The prefix Da- means that the grammatical subject (the person/thing doing the action) must be second person singular ("you") and the grammatical object (the person/thing the action is done to) is third person ("he/she/it/they").
 To get "Did he/she/it understand?" you would need to have a null prefix (the absence of a prefix really, but for consistency in talking about prefixes I prefer to treat it as a silent and invisible prefix) which would give us yaj'a'.
 Note that your other suggestion "Do you understand?" has a second person subject ("you"), but doesn't have an object at all.
 This would be represented by the prefix bI- as in bIyaj'a'.

 An explanation is given in the Tips & Notes, but I know it’s a lot of new information and some details are bound to be difficult to understand or slip through the memory.
 However, since Duolingo has hidden the Tips & Notes I want to make sure you know about them and where to find them.
-If you have not been reading the Tips & Notes, I would like to ask that you review those so we don’t have to repeat too much of the information that we have explained there.
+If you have not been reading the Tips & Notes, I would like to ask that you review those.